custom-components/gpodder/README.md

 ## Pre-Installation
 1. Setup an account for [gPodder][gpodder]
-2. Subscribe to your favorite podcasts (I hope to add subscription management from the component in the future)
+1. Subscribe to your favorite podcasts (I hope to add subscription management from the component in the future)
-3. Make sure your subscriptions are being synced to the device you intend to use in Home Assistant.
+1. Make sure your subscriptions are being synced to the device you intend to use in Home Assistant.

 ## Installation

 1. Using you tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
-2. If you do not have a `custom_components` directory (folder) there, you need to create it.
+1. If you do not have a `custom_components` directory (folder) there, you need to create it.
-3. In the `custom_components` directory (folder) create a new folder called `gpodder`.
+1. In the `custom_components` directory (folder) create a new folder called `gpodder`.
-4. Download _all_ the files from the `custom_components/gpodder/` directory (folder) in this repository.
+1. Download the `gpodder.zip` the file from the latest release <https://github.com/custom-components/gpodder/releases/latest>
-5. Place the files you downloaded in the new directory (folder) you created.
+1. Uzip the file and place the files files you downloaded in the new directory (folder) you created.
-6. Add `gpodder:` to your HA configuration.
+1. Add `gpodder:` to your HA configuration.
-7. Use the [podcast-card](https://github.com/custom-cards/podcast-card) to play podcasts to your devices.
+1. Use the [podcast-card](https://github.com/custom-cards/podcast-card) to play podcasts to your devices.

 Using your HA configuration directory (folder) as a starting point you should now also have this: